 Design the body’s first line carefully

 Your subject line will be visible to everyone who receives your email.
-Several recipients will also see the first few lines of your body in preview.
+Several recipients will also see the first few lines of your body in the preview.
 To reel them in from the subject line, the first line must hook them.

 Invest some time in crafting it.
 Rather than repeating the subject line, write the first line of the body to add to it.
 Stay on point and avoid clickbait.
 Be sure to follow through!

 Create a custom ‘From’ name